Interviews are weird.

 The risk is: if the interviewer is having an off day, doesn’t particularly like the company for personal reasons or is the person you’re potentially replacing, then you may end up with a distorted view.

 So the lesson is to take opinions with a pinch of salt.
-Either way it will provides more information to help you make a decision over accepting or rejected a job offer.
+Either way, it will provide more information to help you make a decision over accepting or rejecting a job offer.

 Regardless of whether you are the candidate or the employer, interviews are a challenge.
 They are a pseudo-courtship in which both parties try to impress without appearing too eager.